lrakai/rpi-smartbee-actor/README.md

 # rpi-smartbee-actor
-Automate staying signed into and navigating to target pages of a SmartBee hive using a raspberry pi
+Automate staying signed into and navigating to target pages of a SmartBee hive using a raspberry pi 3 running ubuntu 16.
+The original applicaiton was to display the metric chart for a room on a display at the entrance of the room.
+The features include:
+- Automatic sign in and re-sign in when timed out
+- Automatic navigation to the metrics chart of the configured room
+- Automatic entering full screen mode of the browser
+- Automatic hiding of the cursor
+- Extending the graph across the full width of the page
+- Automatic updates from the configured Git repository
+- Removal of the honeycomb background styling

 ## Running
 Prepare your working directory with: